location, style and timing

 Locations: Preferably outdoors and away from guests

 What I need to make your wedding portraits magazine worthy: A great location + a great attitude.
 If your wedding reception is 4+ hours, taking 30 minutes after your ceremony to take some truly epic portraits isn't the end of the world.
-I'm sure you've carved out plenty of time to hang with your guests, so don't think of shooting portraits during cocktail hour as missing out on your them.
+I'm sure you've carved out plenty of time to hang with your guests, so don't think of shooting portraits during cocktail hour as missing out on them.
 They'll be there when you get back.
 Promise.

 Wedding Party Photos